justinmahar/3d-pipes/README.md

+This is a fork of Isaiah Odhner's project: https://github.com/1j01/pipes

 # WebGL 3D Pipes&nbsp;&nbsp;<img src="favicon-32x32.png">

 A WebGL based remake of the Windows 3D Pipes screensaver (3D Pipes.scr or sspipes.scr) using [Three.js](https://threejs.org/)